Stv-X/Comentor/README.md

 ![ios](https://img.shields.io/badge/iOS-0C62C7)
 # Comentor

-Comentor is an open-source app that allows users to chat with AI-powered chatbot and generate personalized study roadmaps based on the conversation.
+Comentor is an open-source app that allows you to chat with AI-powered chatbot and generate personalized study roadmaps based on the conversation.
 The app uses OpenAI's GPT to power the chatbot and saves the study roadmap locally for easy access.

 ## Features